GYEN Price Hits $0.0062 (GYEN)

-GYEN (GYEN) traded 0.4% higher against the dollar during the 1-day period ending at 17:00 PM ET on June 29th.
-One GYEN token can currently be bought for approximately $0.0062 or 0.00000010 BTC on cryptocurrency exchanges.
-GYEN has a total market cap of $33.33 million and approximately $2,522.18 worth of GYEN was traded on exchanges in the last 24 hours.
-Over the last seven days, GYEN has traded up 0.3% against the dollar.
+GYEN (GYEN) traded up 1% against the dollar during the 24-hour period ending at 14:00 PM Eastern on July 4th.
+One GYEN token can currently be bought for about $0.0062 or 0.00000011 BTC on popular exchanges.
+GYEN has a market capitalization of $33.33 million and approximately $7,203.81 worth of GYEN was traded on exchanges in the last day.
+During the last week, GYEN has traded 0.6% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.